 On August 10th, Mr. Song exhibited series of artworks highlighting "Hundreds of Chinese surname" and “environment protection artworks” in Kennesaw State University Center.
 Visitors re-examined the relationship between “People” and “Earth” through the “未” (future) character.
 The exhibition also attracted a large number of employees at KSU.
 Barbara S. Calhoun, the Dean of Kennesaw State University College of Continuing and Professional Education, expressed a warm welcome and acknowledgement to Mr. Song.
 Mr. Song’s creative Chinese characters had been regarded as the new symbol of Chinese culture.

-Teachers in Macon met their principals
+Research assistants in Macon met their principals

 July 30, 2016, Macon

-Teachers held Cola bottles in World of Coca-Cola
+Research assistants held Cola bottles in World of Coca-Cola

 The huge aquarium in Georgia Aquarium